matrix-org/synapse/README.rst

     python -m synapse.app.homeserver --config-path homeserver.yaml

+If you've already generated the config file, you need to edit the "server_name" in you  ```homeserver.yaml``` file.
+If you've already started Synapse and a database has been created, you will have to recreate the database.

 You may additionally want to pass one or more "-v" options, in order to increase the verbosity of logging output; at least for initial testing.